hashicorp/terraform-website/content/source/docs/cloud/sentinel/import/index.html.md

 language](https://docs.hashicorp.com/sentinel/language/).
 A policy can include [imports](https://docs.hashicorp.com/sentinel/concepts/imports) which enable a policy to access reusable libraries, external data and functions.
-Terraform Cloud provides four imports to define policy rules for the configuration, state, and plan associated with runs.
+Terraform Cloud provides four imports to define policy rules for the plan, configuration, state, and run associated with a policy check.

 - [tfplan](./tfplan.html) - This provides access to a Terraform plan, the file created as a result of `terraform plan`.
 The plan represents the changes